bweedop/RohaniLabRotation/notebook/2019-09-25-sir-with-demographics-stability.md

 this statement is made true if I = 0 or S assumes a value that makes the equation zero ($\frac{\gamma + \mu}{\beta}$).

+## Stability Properties

+We now know the conditions by which we have equilibrium (disease-free and endemic) and the restrictions on parameter values for these equilibria to be biologically meaningful.
+One thing that we may want to know is how likely we are to observe conditions on parameter values necessary for the equilibrium to be stable to small perturbations.
+In order to analyze each equilibrium point we need to utilize "stability analysis."
+The basic idea behind stability analysis can be seen in MID Box 2.4.

 ## Questions